google/WebFundamentals/src/content/en/fundamentals/design-and-ux/input/forms/index.md

 ### TL;DR {: .hide-from-toc }
-- Use existing data to pre-populate fields and be sure to enable auto-fill.
+- Use existing data to pre-populate fields and be sure to enable autofill.
 - Use clearly-labeled progress bars to help users get through multi-part forms.
 - Provide visual calendar so users don’t have to leave your site and jump to the calendar app on their smartphones.